Infineon/mtb-example-pmg1-on-chip-temp-sensor-8-bit-saradc/README.md

 2. Connect the USB PD port (J10) to a USB-C power adapter/USB port on PC using a Type-C/Type-A to Type-C cable to power the PMG1 device for normal operation.

-3. Connect the UART Tx and UART Rx lines from the PMG1 kit to the KitProg3 as shown below to establish a UART connection between KitProg3 and the PMG1 device for the following revisions of the PMG1 prototyping kits. <mark>:Text missing? or delete Note that
+3. Connect the UART Tx and UART Rx lines from the PMG1 kit to the KitProg3 (as shown in Table 1) to establish a UART connection between KitProg3 and the PMG1 device for the following revisions of the PMG1 prototyping kits.

 > **Note:** In this application, only the UART Tx line is used to transmit the temperature data onto the serial monitor.